Azure/monaco-kusto/README.md

 ## Changelog

+### 11.1.0

+-   feat: Modify the ordering of completion items so that columns always appear at the top.
+-   feat: upgrade language service next to 11.5.6.

 ### 11.0.0

 -   BREAKING CHANGE: Removed the useIntellisenseV2 option; it now defaults to true.
--   feat: upgrade language service next to 11.5.5
+-   feat: upgrade language service next to 11.5.5.

 ### 10.0.0